 Having thought about which separate visual elements would work well for your brand and what your unique selling point is, think finally about how your brand would speak if it could.
 Is it reassuring?
 Bubbly?
 Confident?
 Caring?
 This will guide the tone of your communication.
 Using personification techniques in market research can help establish how customers perceive and think about your brand.

-Establishing a solid brand identity using a branding questionnaire can be a central pillar of your branding and communication strategy.
+Establishing a solid brand identity using a brand strategy questionnaire can be a central pillar of your branding and communication approach.
 It means knowing your brand and sticking to its most important values - otherwise, brands can start to drift and become shapeless.

-quantilope can help with all your branding needs, including brand identity.
+quantilope can help with all your branding needs, from brand monitoring to establishing a brand identity.
 Its intuitive online survey platform allows you to build a brand identity questionnaire using pre-set templates, as well as create any other custom questions you’d like to include.